taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Majhee: **"Oh, calm down Osiel.
 No matter what they're wearing, they're a human child, far from home and *obviously* hungry."**

-Majhee turns to Asoka.

-Majhee: **"*Eat*."**

 Murmurs of sympathetic agreement rise from nearby Elders.
 Osiel grumpily focuses on his juane and looks only a little less troubled.
 Asoka focuses on how delicious they are finding fried plantains to be.

 ### Page 11

-Maraba, sitting across the table from Min, swallows a bite of [pirarucu](https://en.wikipedia.org/wiki/Arapaima) [à_Gomes_de_Sá](https://en.wikipedia.org/wiki/Bacalhau_à_Gomes_de_Sá) and takes a long sip of water while tapping their face with their chopsticks and wiggling their eyebrows frantically, as if they desperately want to simultaneously guzzle water and to tell Asoka and Min something urgently.
-Finally Maraba comes up for air.
+Maraba, sitting across the table from Min, swallows a bite of [pirarucu](https://en.wikipedia.org/wiki/Arapaima) [à_Gomes_de_Sá](https://en.wikipedia.org/wiki/Bacalhau_à_Gomes_de_Sá) and turns to Min and Asoka.

-Maraba: **"(Gasp!)
-I love water!"**

-Maraba then turns to Min and Asoka.

 Maraba: **"*I* think we can safely assume that eventually, the WORLD GOV *will* find us, given that they're in orbit, and they've already seen enough of us to send one warship.
 So we might as well take action now, and join our strength with the Biononymous!"**

 Min: **"And the Peacekeeper's actions have proven their ignorant and evil intentions!
 We should fight to defend what we've worked so hard to regain!!"**

-Osiel, looking bored, sighs and shakes his head.
+Osiel, looking bored, sighs.

-Osiel: **"You fresh Elders...always wanna go beat up *someone*, just because you have a intradermal shield!"**
+Osiel: **"You fresh Elders...always wanna go beat up *someone*, just because you finally have a intradermal shield!"**

-Osiel shakes himself, then points accusingly at Min.
+Osiel shakes his head, then points accusingly at Min.

 Osiel: **"*You* haven't even gone off to your year Underground!"**